berops/culture/Golang.md

 # for loop

 Golang has no do/while loops.
-Instead, it uses for loop in four different formats:
+Instead, it uses the for loop in four different formats:

 * A complete, C-style for: for i := 0; i < 10; i++ { ... }
 * A condition-only for: for i < 100 { ... }